 When you meet with the anesthesiologist, you'll also be asked to sign an informed consent form, which authorizes the use of anesthesia.
 It's important to make sure to have all of your questions answered before signing the form.

 Just before going into the operating room and drifting off to sleep, young children may be given a special, sweet-tasting drink (that kids may call "silly medicine").
-Depending on your child's age or ability to cooperate, it may be appropriate to administer this "silly medicine" by spraying it into the nose or by using a small, soft, lubricated catheter to squirt it into the rectum (which might be used if a child won't cooperate by drinking).
-The medicine is absorbed well through the stomach, nose, or rectum, and allows your child to be sedated before going into the operating room.
+Depending on your child's age or ability to cooperate, it may be appropriate to administer this "silly medicine" by spraying it into the nose.
+The medicine is absorbed well through the stomach or nose and allows a child to be sedated before going into the operating room.

 For minor procedures, a sedative may not be needed.
 In fact, some children may prefer not to be sedated.
-Depending on what's best for your child, the decision of whether or not to sedate him or her beforehand is made by the anesthesiologist, using your input.
+Depending on what's best for your child, the decision of whether or not to use sedation beforehand is made by the anesthesiologist, using your input.

 In the Operating Room

 If general anesthesia is used, the anesthesiologist will start transitioning your child from the normal awake state to the sleepy state of anesthesia.
 This is referred to as induction, which is usually done by either injecting medication through an IV or by inhaling gases through a mask.